antrea-io/antrea/docs/multicluster/user-guide.md

 ## Quick Start

-Please refer to the [Quick Start Guide](./quick-start.md) to learn how to build a ClusterSet with two clusters quickly.
+Please refer to the [Quick Start Guide](quick-start.md) to learn how to build a ClusterSet with two clusters quickly.

 ## Installation

+In this guide, all Multi-cluster installation and ClusterSet configuration are done by applying Antrea Multi-cluster YAML manifests.
+Actually, all operations can also be done with `antctl` Multi-cluster commands, which may be more convenient in many cases.
+You can refer to the [Quick Start Guide](quick-start.md) and [antctl Guide](antctl.md) to learn how to use the Multi-cluster commands.

 ### Preparation